dolphindb/api_python3/README.md

 The example above specifies the initial size, column names, and data types when creating an in-memory table on the DolphinDB server.
 For a standard in-memory table, data in a session is isolated and only visible to the current session.
 For an in-memory table to be accessed from multiple servers at the the same time, `share` it across sessions.

-As [the only temporal data type in Python pandas is datetime64](https://github.com/pandas-dev/pandas/issues/6741#issuecomment-39026803), all temporal columns of a DataFrame are converted into nanotimestamp type after uploaded to DolphinDB.
-Each time we use `tableInsert` or `insert into` to append a DataFrame with a temporal column to an in-memory table or DFS table, we need to conduct a data type conversion for the time column.

-#### 6.1.1 `tableInsert`

-(1) Append lists to in-memory tables

-If the data retrieved by a Python program can be organized as lists, you can pass multiple arrays to the function `tableInsert` to insert them into the table.
+### 6.1 Append Lists to In-memory Tables with the `tableInsert` Function

+You can organize your data in Python into a list and append it to a table with the function `tableInsert`.
 This way, you can upload data objects and append the data in just one request to the DolphinDB server (which is 1 step less than using `insert into`).

 ```python
 import dolphindb as ddb